-In standard SAP order processing our orders are routed at the delivery level and tendered to a LTL or parcel carrier for delivery to the end customer as shown in Fig.1.
+In SAP order processing orders the route is determined at the delivery level.
+The delivery is used to tender the order to a LTL or parcel carrier for delivery to the end customer as shown in Fig.1.

 Transportation optimization tactics